Artificial intelligence

 A crucial part of writing at university is learning to develop your own authorial voice.
 Using AI tools to generate text can take this opportunity away and remove ‘you’ from your work.

 Remember that AI tools should not be used to replace you as the author of your work.
-If you gain an unfair advantage using AI tools, you may breach the Brookes academic conduct regulations.
+If you gain an unfair advantage using AI tools, you may breach the Oxford Brookes academic conduct regulations.

-Brookes students are required to use the form in Moodle to declare which AI tools you have used and how you have used them.
+Oxford Brookes students are required to use the form in Moodle to declare which AI tools you have used and how you have used them.
 You will be emailed a receipt copy of your completed declaration which you must then paste into an appendix at the end of your assignment.

 Seek guidance from your lecturers on the ethical use of AI tools in your particular assignments and research.
 Some subject areas, such as arts, languages, creative writing and others, may have specific requirements, which means using AI tools is inappropriate.

-Use AI with CAUTION (a useful acronym):
+Use AI with CAUTION (a useful acronym)

 Check your prompts.
 The information you get out is only as good as the requests you put in.